North-East-India-Community/welcome/README.md

 The eligibility criterias are -

 1. You must be 18+ years of age.
-2. Currently residing in any of the North-East Indian states (Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura)
+2. Currently residing in any of the North-East Indian states (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, West Bengal)
 3. You are an aspiring/existing community leader.

 # 🎯 Goals